 Capital projects can also be funded via grants.
 These are often one-time projects, and funding cannot be reallocated – think “use it or lose it”.
 Common examples are federally-funded Capital Improvement Projects and projects funded through the Marine Passenger Fees, which are required to meet criteria defined in the settlement with the Cruise Lines international Association.

-Assuming a Juneau population of 31,555 per the most recent census, the full CBJ expense budget for FY25 was $513.6M, or $16,275 per person.
-Of this, $122M was through the general fund budget, which equates to $3,889 per person.
+Assuming a Juneau population of 31,555 per the most recent census with a $122M general fund budget, this equates to approximately $3,900 per person.
+The full CBJ expense budget for FY25 was $513.6M, or approximately $16,300 per person.

 These expenditures show up in the lives of Juneau’s residents in a number of ways, through several different CBJ departments and services.
 Some common examples are street maintenance and snow removal, access to Parks & Recreation facilities, and Juneau Public Libraries.